JuliaOdziewa/currency-conventer-react/README.md

 ## Description

 With this currency counter you can check the amount of PLN you can get in USD, EUR, HUF and UAH.
+Now you can also see what time is it.

 ## Technologies